zynesis/malaysian-elections/README.md

 # Malaysian Elections Data

+Collection of data related to Malaysian Elections in JSON.

 ## What are available

-1. Parliament seats
+#### 1. Parliament seats

 - List of parliament seats, as obtained from Election Commission of Malaysia.
 - With additional unofficial geolocation data.
 - Fields:
     - Seat ID
     - Name
     - Geographical latitude
     - Geographical longitude

-1. State seats
+#### 2. State seats

 - List of state seats, as obtained from Election Commission of Malaysia.
 - With additional unofficial geolocation data. _(TODO)_
 - Fields:
     - Seat ID
     - Name
     - Parliament seat ID
     - Parliament seat name

 ## Contribute